oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

  * It can help to facilitate rotation of cryptographic keys and to ensure cryptographic agility.

-It is therefore RECOMMENDED that authorization servers publish OAuth metadata according to [@!RFC8414] and that clients make use of this metadata to configure themselves when available.
+It is therefore RECOMMENDED that authorization servers publish OAuth Authorization Server Metadata according to [@!RFC8414] and that clients make use of this Authorization Server Metadata to configure themselves when available.

 Under the conditions described in (#client_impersonating_countermeasures),